oVirt/ovirt-site/source/general-disclaimer.md

 ### Copyright Complaints; DMCA Compliance

 The oVirt Project respects the intellectual property rights of others and prohibits users of the Website from submitting, uploading, posting or otherwise transmitting any materials that violate another person’s intellectual property rights.

-To file a notice of copyright infringement with the oVirt Project concerning the Website, please provide the following information to the oVirt Board:

-1. A description of the copyrighted work or other intellectual property that you claim has been infringed.
-2. A description of the material that you claim is infringing the copyrighted work listed in item 1.
-3. An address, telephone number, and an email address where the alleged infringing party can contact you.
-4. The following statement: "I have a good faith belief that use of the copyrighted materials described above as allegedly infringing is not authorized by the copyright owner, its agent, or the law."
-5. The following statement: "I swear, under penalty of perjury, that the information in the notification is accurate and that I am the copyright owner or am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed."
-6. Your electronic or physical signature.

-To file a counter notification with us, please provide the following information to the oVirt Board:

-1. A description of the material that the oVirt Project has removed or to which the oVirt Project has disabled access.
-2. Your name, address, telephone number, email address, and a statement that you consent to the jurisdiction of the United States District Court for the judicial district in which your address is located (or the United States District Court for the Eastern District of North Carolina if your address is outside of the United States), and that you will accept service of process from the person who provided notification of infringement or an agent of such person.
-3. The following statement: "I swear, under penalty of perjury, that I have a good faith belief that the material identified above was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."
-4. Your electronic or physical signature.

 ### Termination of this Agreement